You’ve found the home of your dreams, but it’s listed. Should this be something to worry about?

 Grade I: This means the property is of ‘exceptional interest’.
 Only around 2.5% of listed buildings are Grade 1 listed.

 Grade II*: This means the property is important and considered of more than special interest.
 Around 5.8% of listed buildings fall into this category.

 Grade II: This means the building is of special interest.
 The vast majority of listed buildings (around 92%) fall into this category.

 All buildings constructed before 1700 are likely to be listed, as are the majority of those built between 1700 and 1850.
 Some modern buildings are listed too if they are considered of special importance, such as the Royal Festival Hall and the BT Tower in London.
 You can find out if a property is listed by searching for it on the National Heritage List for England.

 2. You’ll need specialist permission to make changes

 If you want to make changes to a listed property, such as building an extension or changing the internal layout, you will have to apply for listed building consent.
 It can be more difficult to get this consent, as conservation officers need to take the property’s historical significance into consideration.
 If planning permission is granted, you may need to use specialist materials or techniques so that you don’t alter the character of the property.

-If you’re considering buying a listed property, you must check that any work that’s been done in the past had planning permission.
-If it hasn’t, then you rather than the previous owner will be responsible for putting things back to how they were.
+If you’re considering buying a listed property, you should check that any work that’s been done in the past had planning permission.
+If it hasn’t, then you (rather than the previous owner) might be responsible for putting things back to how they were.

 3. Repairs may cost more